 Though they are similar, there are some key differences between estate taxes and inheritance taxes.
 Estate taxes are taken out of the deceased’s estate immediately after their passing, while inheritance taxes are imposed upon the deceased’s heirs after they have received their inheritance.

 South Carolina also does not have a gift tax.
-Though keep in mind that the federal gift tax is applied once an individual is gifted more than $15,000 in one calendar year.
+Though keep in mind that the federal gift tax is applied once you gift more than $16,000 in one calendar year.

 Other Necessary Tax Filings